stevehanson/shanson-co/readme.md

 # shanson.co

 This is the repo for my personal blog.
-It was moved from Rails to Middleman in 2017.
+It was moved from Rails to Middleman in Dec 2016.

-## Writing Tips

-Include `excerpt` front-matter to define custom excerpt on listing page.
-Otherwise, can insert "READMORE" to define where excerpt ends.
-SmartyPants isn't currently working on blog post summaries, so use correct quotes there.

 ## To build